GuilleQP/guilleqp.github.io/articles/hyperinflation_in_videogames.md

 This is not just for MMOs, you can see the effects of hyperinflation in Minecraft servers with economy plugins, RPGs, online casinos...
 Basically every online game with a basic economic system.

 ## How to deal with it?
 Knowing that a hyperinflation is bad and could cause massive damage to your game.
 Let's see how to prevent it and deal with it.
+Some of these solutions can and should be put together if you want the best outcome for your game.

-- **NPCs**
+- **NPCs** (Non-Playable Characters)

 One possible solution is to introduce NPCs in your game for the players with special deals or objects, that way all the money spent on the items bought to these NPCs is "destroyed".

+Pro: you control the amount of money that goes out of the players pocket by changing objects prices.

+Con: the items sold by these NPCs must be valuable or useful and you need to add new items frequently.

 - **Link to real world money**

-Eve Online does this with PLEX. you can buy PLEX with real money and then exchange it with other players to gain ISK (Eve Online money) or use it to increase your subscription time.
+Eve Online does this with PLEX.
+You can buy PLEX with real money and then exchange it with other players to gain ISK (Eve Online money) or use it to increase your subscription time.
 This is a good solution but does not eradicate inflation completely.
-This chart shows the buy/sell price history per PLEX unit using ISK since 2013.
+This chart shows the buy/sell price [history](https://www.adam4eve.eu/commodity.php?typeID=44992&regionID=10000002&avg=0&from=2013-01-01&until=2019-08-24#) per PLEX unit using ISK since 2013.

 ![](images/plex_price_history.png)

+This is also the case with WoW tokens, [this](http://meminsf.silverstringmedia.com/labour/a-history-of-world-of-warcrafts-gold-economy/) is a very good article about WoW history.
+This method is used by big game dev companies and it requires paying methods and a strong purchasing system so it's probably not the best option for an starting indie game.

 - **Control over the in-game currency creation**